process-analytics/bpmn-visualization-R/CONTRIBUTING.md

 ### Keeping your Pull Request updated

-If a maintainer asks you to [rebase](http://git-scm.com/book/en/Git-Branching-Rebasing) your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.
+If a maintainer asks you to [rebase](http://git-scm.com/book/en/Git-Branching-Rebasing) your PR, they're saying that a lot of code has changed, and that you need to update your branch, so it's easier to merge.

 Here's the suggested workflow: